duckodas/DJS-Suggestion-System-v14/README.md

 <hr>

 ## Features
-- Custom colors for default embeds accepted suggestions, and declined suggestions (Setup)
+- Custom colors for default the embed, accepted suggestions, and declined suggestions (Setup)
 - Accept or decline or just start the suggestion again (Commands)
 - Upvote or downvote a suggestion